JOAOVIDALNT/valet/README.md

 # VALET

-Valet is a simple library designed to help developers streamline their application setup.
-It consists of two main modules:
+**Valet** is a lightweight library designed to streamline setup and configuration for .NET applications.

 ## INTRODUCTION

-Valet simplifies authentication and data persistence in .NET applications by providing pre-configured tools for repositories, unit of work, and authentication management.
-It reduces boilerplate code, enforces best practices, and integrates seamlessly with Entity Framework Core.
+Valet simplifies authentication and data persistence in .NET by offering pre-configured tools for repositories, unit of work, and authentication management.
+It helps reduce boilerplate, enforces best practices, and integrates seamlessly with Entity Framework Core.

 ## INSTALLATION

-To install Valet, add the NuGet package:
+Install via NuGet:

 ```sh
 Install-Package valet
 ```

-Or via .NET CLI:
+Or using the .NET CLI:

 ```sh
 dotnet add package valet